 Rehab Education

-Plan on attending a rehab education class before surgery.
+Plan on attending a rehab education class before surgery, commonly called prehab.
 This class will provide you with education and prepare you for recovery.
 The surgery scheduler will arrange this class when you pick your surgery date.

 Medical Clearance